 Alex Gray, LCSW has been working as a therapist at WMH since 2013, although has worked with Wasatch as a volunteer and in other positions for longer than that.
 He has completed specialized training in EMDR and play therapy and works with all ages, couples, and families.
+Alex speaks Spanish (Hablo Espanol), is TBRI informed and specializes in couples counseling.
 He is an advocate of health and nutrition to improve mental health.

 Alex loves to work on the house, bike, run, and hike.

 Kayelyn Robinson, LCSW (She, Her, Hers) is a Licensed Clinical Social Worker with over 11 years of experience.
-She is trained in EMDR, Trauma-focused CBT, infant mental health, Perinatal Mood and Anxiety Disorder,and is a Registered Play Therapist.
+She is trained in EMDR, Trauma-focused CBT, infant mental health, Perinatal Mood and Anxiety Disorder,and is a Registered Play Therapist and a Registered Play Therapy Supervisor (RPTS).
 She is specialized in children, play therapy, trauma and attachment.
 She enjoys working with children, teens, adults, and families on a variety of issues, including: play therapy, trauma, attachment and abuse, and addictions.
 She facilitates the Child Parent Relationship Therapy (CPRT) class for her clinic and developed a Parenting the Traumatized Child Group for caregivers in a surrogate parent role (kinship, guardianship, foster care, and adoptive parents).
 She has served as a back up trainer for Utah Foster Care for potential (pre service training) foster parents and also for ongoing training for currently licensed foster parents.
 She currently serves on the Utah Association of Play Therapy board.

 Kayelyn loves camping, being with her family, spoiling grandchildren, traveling, reading, and listening to music.
 She also enjoys refurbishing old furniture.